zhou-1/COVISS-Lab-Research/LinuxHelper/commandsViaTermibal.md

 # File & Directory Commands

-The tilde (~) symbol stands for your home directory.
-If you are user, then the tilde (~) stands for /home/user

 pwd: The pwd command will allow you to know in which directory you're located (pwd stands for "print working directory").
 Example: "pwd" in the Desktop directory will show "~/Desktop".
 Note that the GNOME Terminal also displays this information in the title bar of its window.
 A useful gnemonic is "present working directory."

 ls: The ls command will show you ('list') the files in your current directory.
 Used with certain options, you can see sizes of files, when files were made, and permissions of files.
 Example: "ls ~" will show you the files that are in your home directory.